Last updated on May 3rd, 2019

 5. When the "RestoreHealth process" is completed, type the following command (and press Enter) to complete the repair process:

 - SFC /SCANNOW

 5. When the SFC scan is completed, then you 're done!

-Additional Help: If you still face the "The source files could be found" after following the above instructions, then continue to troubleshoot your problem by reading the instructions in this guide:
+Additional Help: If you still face the "The source files could not be found" after following the above instructions, then continue to troubleshoot your problem by reading the instructions in this guide:

 Good luck!
 Let me know if this guide has helped you by leaving your comment about your experience.
 Please like and share this guide to help others.